Harpreet-Paul/Predicting-Poker-Hand-Strength/README.md

 We see that the preflop bet count feature has 0 variance and the preflop, flop, turn and river all-in count features have very little variance.
 The preflop, flop, turn and river raise count and call count features have the most variance.

 From the spread of the preflop, flop, turn and river raise count features, we can see that there are many high leverage and potential outlier points that could impact the fit of the logistic regression model.
 We note this for now and will return to this issue when we diagnose our logistic regression fit by using influence plots.

+In plotting the action count features against hand strength, we see the following relationships:

+There is a strong negative relationship between checking in the preflop and pocket hand strength.
+There is a moderate negative relationship between checking in the flop, turn and river stages and pocket hand strength.

+There is a moderately negative relationship between calling in the preflop and pocket hand strength.
+There is a weakly positive relationship between calling in the flop and hand strength.
+There is a moderately positive relationship between calling in the turn and river stages and hand strength.

+There is a strongly negative relationship between going all-in in the preflop and hand strength, and a moderately negative relationship between going all-in in any other stage and hand strength.

+There is a moderately positive relationship between betting in the flop, turn and river stages and hand strength.

 The next set of features we generated were the amounts bet by a player in each stage of betting.
 Our assumption was that higher bet amounts should be indicative of a stronger pocket and lower bet amounts should be indicative of a weaker pocket.